Durham Report: Content

 The two most well-known suggestions from Lord Durham's report were the fusion of Upper and Lower Canada, to become a single unified colony, the Province of Canada, ruled under a single legislature, and to introduce a responsible government.
 Durham had believed that to be inevitable because of the progressive nature of the colony's neighbour, the United States.
 He believed as those ideas were already available to the people and understood, nothing less would be accepted or tolerated and so it must be embraced to satisfy the people and maintain the peace: "establishing a representative government in the North American Colonies.
 That has been irrevocably done and the experiment of depriving the people of their present constitutional power is not to be thought of."

 Durham also recommended the creation of a municipal government and a supreme court in British North America.
 He was interested in not only unifying Upper and Lower Canada but also including Nova Scotia and New Brunswick.
 He also wanted to resolve the issue of land over Prince Edward Island, but those suggestions failed to come to fruition since the Maritime Provinces were then uninterested.
 Those suggestions would be put into place decades later, during the Confederation of Canada.

 However, Durham believed that the problems in mostly Lower Canada were not of a political nature, but rather of an ethnic one.
-It was his opinion that those problems could be solved through the assimilation that he would expect to result from the way he recommends uniting the Canadas, factoring in the Anglophone majority in Upper Canada.
+The assimilation of French Canadians would solve this issue, and the unification of the two Canadas would provide an effective way of doing so, first by giving the union an English majority, which would rule over the French Canadian population minority and second, by reinforcing its influence every year through English emigration.
+[T]he strong arm of a popular legislature would compel the obedience of the refractory population; and the hopelessness of success would gradually subdue the existing animosities, and incline the French Canadian population to acquiesce in their new state of political existence.